Horse riding accident claims – legal help

 At Digby Brown we have the expert knowledge and requisite experience to deal with both straightforward and complex cases involving horse accident claims.

-Working on a no win no fee basis, we can provide you with the information and support you need by giving you expert advice on a potential injury claim for compensation .
+We can provide you with the information and support you need by giving you expert advice on a potential injury claim for compensation.

-If you have been injured in a horse riding accident then please call us on 0333 200 5925 or fill in our brief enquiry form.
+If you have been injured in a horse riding accident then please contact us.